 This can eventually lead to chronic mental and physical illness.

 Burnout prevention is possible by managing stress in the moment, through the development of mental fitness.
-Mental fitness is the capacity to respond to life’s challenges with a positive rather than a negative mindset.
+Mindset Coach McKinney, TX or Mental fitness is the capacity to respond to life’s challenges with a positive rather than a negative mindset.
 A simple technique, called a PQ rep, is used to activate the positive, right side of the brain, transferring focus from the negative, left side of the brain.

 Overcoming Burnout with Positive Intelligence Quotient

 Your PQ (Positive Intelligence Quotient or Positivity Quotient) measures the relative strength of your positive versus negative mental muscles.
 PQ is the measure of your mental fitness.

 PQ reps are completed by focusing attention on one or more of the senses.
 The objective is to focus so intently that you become fully present.
 The duration of a PQ rep is between 10-15 seconds.
 When PQ reps are done in succession, the right brain is more fully activated, making it easier to respond to challenging situations with a positive mindset.

 Here are several examples of PQ reps using different senses:

 - Look at something with such intention that you notice tiny details.
 Notice shapes and colors.
 Notice textures.